Mike Huckabee 2008 presidential campaign: Fourth quarter 2007

-Roy Beck, whose 1.5-million-member organization NumbersUSA played a major role in defeating the Senate immigration bill, calls Huckabee "an absolute disaster as governor of Arkansas...
+Roy Beck called Huckabee "an absolute disaster as governor of Arkansas...
 Every time there was any enforcement in his state, he took the side of the illegal aliens."
 Huckabee responded by saying if voters are looking for the toughest guy on immigration, he's not their man.
 Nevertheless, like many in the Republican party, Huckabee's position has evolved, particularly after the bruising immigration reform fight in summer 2007.
 On December 6, 2007, he released a nine-point immigration enforcement and border security plan.
 These were modeled on a ten-point plan proposed in 2005 by Mark Krikorian.
 On January 16, 2008, Huckabee became the first presidential candidate to sign Americans for Better Immigration's No-Amnesty pledge.
-In response, Roy Beck's organization raised his rating on illegal immigration to EXCELLENT.
+NumbersUSA raised his rating on illegal immigration to EXCELLENT.
 Huckabee continues to speak for the dignity of legal immigrants.
 In the January 10 Republican debate he said that all immigrants "ought to live with their heads up.
 We ought to have the assumption that everybody here is legal, that nobody here is illegal."